Mobile Testing using Android¶

 button on the screenshot you see in Mobile Spy:

-Now click the Tap
+Now, click the Tap

-button to move the sample app to the next screen; Rapise will automatically reload the page in the Mobile Spy to get the updated screen:
+button to move the sample app to the next screen.
+Rapise will automatically reload the page in the Mobile Spy to get the updated screen:

-Now click on the Finish
+Now, click the Finish

 button.

-Find Android objects listed and actions displayed on the RVL sheet:
+You will find Android objects listed and actions displayed on the RVL sheet:

 Sample Application and Tests¶